pengowray/ft8play/README.md

 - All processing is done on your local machine or device.
 Your input is not sent anywhere except by you.

 Licence notes:
-- If you fork this project, do not use my name or callsigns in the fork's name, or in any titles or headings without permission, but do link back to this project.
+- If you fork this project, do not use my name or callsigns in the fork's name without permission, but do link back to this project.

 Where can I use VK3PGO's FT8 Player?
 - [pengowray.github.io/ft8play/](https://pengowray.github.io/ft8play/) — FT8 Player runs in your browser.
-- There's also [a newer preview version of FT8 Player](https://pengowray.github.io/ft8play/preview/).
-The preview version has been reworked but does not appear very different.
-Right now it has both bug fixes and additional bugs, so is a work in progress.